MaibornWolff/codecharta/gh-pages/_docs/04-02-sourcecodeparser.md

 If a project is piped into the SourceCodeParser, the results and the piped project are merged.
 The resulting project has the project name specified for the SourceCodeParser.

-## Parameters

-- --default-excludes (exclude build, target, dist and out folders as well as files/folders starting with '.')
-- -e, --exclude=\<excludePattern> (exclude file/folder from scan according to regex pattern)
-- -f, --format=\<outputFormat> (table or json)
-- -h, --help
-- -i, --no-issues (do not search for sonar issues)
-- -o, --output-file=\<outputFile> (file to write output to, if empty stdout is used)
-- -v, --verbose

 ## Sonar Plugins